issaczhang2021/Real-time_Stock_Market_Monitoring_ETL_pipeline/README 1.md

 ---
 ### Business Considerations for Phase 2 AWS Deployment

-The choice of AWS services and ingestion interval should be aligned with enterprise-specific factors such as:
+The choice of AWS services and 5 minute ingestion interval (not 1 minute) should be aligned with enterprise-specific factors such as:

 - **Budget Constraints:**
   Serverless architectures (Lambda, Glue, Athena) provide pay-per-use pricing, ideal for organizations seeking cost control and elasticity without upfront infrastructure investment.